 Audrey Tan, who brought Korean churros brand Churro 101 to Singapore, says multitasking with running a business and raising kids requires tremendous stamina and endurance.

-The mum of two kids aged two years old and seven months old survived only on two hours of sleep daily when her business first took off about two years ago.
+The mum of three kids survived only on two hours of sleep daily when her business first took off.

-“There are no shortcuts and you can’t cut corners,” says Audrey.
+“There are no shortcuts and you can’t cut corners,” Audrey tells Young Parents.

 So don’t even think about it if you’re not the driven, strong-minded, self-motivated, disciplined type.

 Without these traits, warns Su Ling Zagorodnova, founder and director of webstore Pupsik Studio, you will give up at the first sign of difficulty.